Department of Dermatology

 Research studies on cancerous and non-cancerous skin disorders, as well as skin allergies, reactions to natural rubber latex, vasculitis and CTCL.

-The Department of Dermatology treats a growing volume of patients at six clinic sites, offers a highly-competitive residency program for aspiring dermatologists and has seen significant increases in federally-funded research initiatives.
+The Department of Dermatology treats a growing volume of patients, offers a highly-competitive residency program for aspiring dermatologists, and has seen significant increases in federally-funded research initiatives.